Does interesting work eliminate our imposter syndrome and bring genius?

 But my friend who became a civil servant had a lifestyle of dedicating his holidays and weekends to his hobbies like hiking and spirituality.

-He would spend an ample amount of time practicing and reading books on body, food, and spirituality.
+He would spend an ample amount of time practicing and reading books on body, health, food, and spirituality.

 In front of my eyes, he changed his lifestyle in a quite different direction.